vector-engineering/covidcg/API.md

 Returns a JSON object, with the format:

 ```
-[
 {
+  "records": [
+    {
       "location": string
         - Name of the specified location. e.g., "North America"
       "collection_date": integer
         - Collection date, in seconds since Unix epoch
       "group_id": array of integers or null
         - Represents a group of co-occurring mutation IDs.
 These mutation IDs can be mapped with the metadata map
         - null value represents no mutations within the specified genomic region
       "counts": integer
         - Occurrences of this group of mutations, at the location, at the given collection date
     },
     ...
+  ],
+  "coverage": [
+    {
+      "feature": string (only in AA mode)
+        - Name of gene/protein feature, if in AA mode
+      "ind": integer
+        - Index in nucleotides (if in NT mode) or residues (if in AA mode)
+      "count": integer
+        - Number of sequences with coverage at this index
+    }
   ]
+}

 ```

 Important to note: